The Pregnant Workers Fairness Act (PWFA) is a

-Christopher Sundstrom, M.D., grew up in Tallahassee and attended Maclay high school.
-He graduated from Florida State University Magna Cum Laude with a bachelor’s degree in Nutrition and Exercise Science and went on to attend the FSU College of Medicine.
-During medical school, Dr Sundstrom served as vice-president of the Medical College Council and was awarded the Golden Caduceus award for his willingness to help fellow colleagues succeed.
+Christopher Sundstrom, MD, grew up in Tallahassee and attended Maclay High School.
+He graduated Magna Cum Laude from Florida State University with a bachelor’s degree in Nutrition and Exercise Science and went on to attend the FSU College of Medicine.
+During medical school, he served as vice-president of the Medical College Council and was awarded the Golden Caduceus award for his willingness to help fellow colleagues succeed.

-While attending medical school, he and his wife, Beth, were also very active with the local Ronald McDonald House where they worked as night managers.
-Dr Sundstrom completed his residency training in Pensacola, FL at Sacred Heart Hospital where he served as the Administrative Chief Resident.
+While attending medical school, he and his wife, Beth, were also very active with the local Ronald McDonald House, where they worked as night managers.
+Dr. Sundstrom completed his residency training in Pensacola at Sacred Heart Hospital, where he served as the Administrative Chief Resident.

-He is a fellow of the American Congress of Obstetrics and Gynecology, a member of the American Medical Association and is an Associate Clinical Professor for the FSU College of Medicine.
-He is currently serving as Chair of the Department of OB-GYN at Tallahassee Memorial Hospital.
+He is a member of the American Association of Pro-Life Obstetricians and Gynecologists (AAPLOG).
+He actively participates in Capital Medical Society’s We Care program and is an Associate Clinical Professor for the FSU College of Medicine.
+He is serving his second term as Chair of the Department of OB-GYN at Tallahassee Memorial Hospital.

 Outside of the hospital you will find him spending time with his 3 daughters.
-He also plays an active role in his church where he has served in various leadership positions.
-In his free time, Dr Sundstrom enjoys fishing, hunting and building fine furniture.
+He also plays an active role in his church, where he has served in various leadership positions.
+In his free time, he enjoys fishing, hunting and building fine furniture.

 Dr. Sundstrom’s current practice is both obstetrics and gynecology.